Tokyo in 3 Days

 Tokyo National Museum

 At the edge of the park is the Tokyo National Museum.
 This contains the world’s largest collection of Japanese art.
-It opens daily from 9.30-5 (except Monday) and costs Y1000.
-This gives you access to exhibits across several buildings in the huge complex.
+An entry ticket gives you access to exhibits across several buildings in the huge complex.

 Tokyo National Museum from Ueno Koen